draelos/draelos.github.io/_pages/about.md

 ---

-I am a postdoc in the Pearson Lab at Duke University studying machine learning and statistical techniques to facilitate real-time analysis of neural data.
-I am interested broadly in the design and construction of new measurement and analysis methods in the streaming setting.
+I am an Assistant Professor of Biomedical Engineering and Computational Medicine & Bioinformatics at the University of Michigan.
+My lab applies machine learning and statistical techniques to facilitate real-time analysis of neural and behavioral data.
+We are interested broadly in the design and construction of new measurement and analysis methods in the streaming setting.
+We are affiliated with the Michigan Neuroscience Institute, the Michigan Institute for Data Science, and the Michigan Institute for Computational Discovery and Engineering.

-**I am starting my own lab at the University of Michigan in January 2023.
-I will be recruiting for my lab soon - feel free to reach out if you are interested!**

 I studied both physics and computer science as an undergraduate at NC State University.
 Following my love of understanding complex networks, I then did an electrical & computer engineering masters and physics PhD at Duke University, focusing on low temperature quantum transport.
-After graduation, I shifted focus to a field with even more complicated systems to detangle: neuroscience.
+After graduation, I shifted focus to a field with even more complicated systems to detangle: neuroscience, conducting a postdoc in Duke Neurobiology to develop a real-time neural analysis platform.

 Outside of my research I enjoy reading, MMA, teaching my dogs new tricks, and dancing with my husband.

 ## Recent News

+February 20, 2024: I was honored to receive a 2024 Sloan Fellowship in Neuroscience from the Sloan Foundation.
+See the article [here](https://bme.umich.edu/2024/02/20/u-m-bmes-anne-draelos-named-a-2024-sloan-research-fellow-in-neuroscience/).

+February 1, 2023: The Draelos Lab officially launched at the University of Michigan!
+Our lab website is [here](https://draeloslab.org).

 June 29, 2021: I am excited to announce that I have been awarded a 2021 Career Awards at the Scientific Interface by the Burroughs Wellcome Fund.
 See the announcement [here](https://www.bwfund.org/news/2021-career-award-at-the-scientific-interfaces-recipients-announced/).